Azure/Connectors/docs/QUICKSTART.md

 ).

 ### Set up Azure GitHub package registry
-You will need to perform a **one-time setup** to store the Azure GitHub package registry as source.
-This is only a requirement while we are in private preview.
+**You will need to perform a one-time setup to store the Azure GitHub package registry as source.** This is only a requirement while we are in private preview.

 <details><summary>JavaScript / TypeScript npm instructions</summary>
 <p>

 To authenticate to GitHub Packages to use with npm:
 1. [Create GitHub Personal Access Token(PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-    - enable **read:packages** permission
+    - enable **read:packages** and **repo** permission
 2. Authenticate by logging in to npm using the `npm login` command.
 When prompted, enter your GitHub username for `Username`, your personal access token for `Password`, and your public email address for `Email`:
 ```
 $ npm login --registry=https://npm.pkg.github.com